Lindsay Lohan Dons Sheer Black Robe & Knee-High Snakeskin Boots At The Desert In New Instagram Pic

 Lohan’s career is one that many of her generation have watched.
 She’s experienced different phases, with some of her high points including Parent Trap and later, Mean Girls.

-She recently opened up on Howard Stern’s podcast about some of her personal life details, discussing the differences between her home in Dubai versus America.
+She recently opened up on Howard Stern’s podcast about some of her personal life details, discussing the differences between her home in Dubai and America.
 The actress has enjoyed her new home in Dubai because paparazzi aren’t allowed, since people need consent to take pictures or videos of others.

 “Even when I’m in New York, I stay in a private house … the first few weeks I’m here it’s fine.
 And then if just one person finds it out, I’m screwed for the rest of the time.”